Just Dance VR brings Ubisoft's popular rhythm series to Quest today, and it's a familiar affair with new social features. Here's our full review.

 Exploring doesn't take particularly long and like the avatar cosmetics, some visual elements like the jagged edges in Dancity's colored floors make an otherwise strong presentation feel slightly uneven.
 Making a social hub is a smart decision for VR, but Dancity would benefit from more activities that aren't just jumping into songs or a couple of small playgrounds.
 You can also summon unlocked toys like basketballs or balloons through the same method as choosing emojis.

-Just Dance VR is an enjoyable adaptation that matches the flatscreen entries well, though it's let down in a few areas.
-Uneven elements like some low-quality avatar cosmetics and the short soundtrack are hard to ignore, yet there's a good sense of rhythm.
+Just Dance VR is an enjoyable adaptation that matches the flatscreen entries well, though it's let down in a couple of areas.
+Uneven elements like some low-quality avatar cosmetics and the short soundtrack are hard to ignore, yet there's a great sense of rhythm.
 I believe Soul Assembly took the right approach by creating an explorable social hub, even if your activities are somewhat limited.

 I can see this appealing to VR newcomers who've just bought a Quest 3S and existing Just Dance fans will likely have fun, but it's a tougher sell for rhythm game veterans over something like Beat Saber.
-Because I haven't experienced the social hubs with other players yet, giving Just Dance VR a final score would be premature.
-I'll update this review in the coming days with my finalized assessment.
+Still, what's here is certainly entertaining and if you're after a more social VR rhythm game experience, Just Dance VR comes recommended.